Qualcomm is talking a big game about 5G—in 2020 and beyond

 Cristiano Amon

-Millimeter wave bandwidth and latency allow you to actually move storage to the cloud.”
+Millimeter-wave bandwidth and latency allow you to actually move storage to the cloud.”

 The city-detail coverage maps Verizon posted Tuesday to document its millimeter-wave 5G, for example, show that it is confined to particular streets outdoors, with the densest coverage in Chicago.
 And the 5G coverage data offered by network-analysis firm RootMetrics, which were gathered from testing apps on people’s phones, now backs that up.